Ireland and Palestine: Interpenetrated peoples and the rights of oppressed nations to self-determination4

-The logic of capitulation to petty-bourgeois nationalism led much of the left to support the Arab rulers (the embodiment of the so-called ‘‘Arab Revolution’’) against the Israelis in the Mid-East wars of 1948, 1967 and 1973.
-In essence these were inter-capitalist wars in which the workers and oppressed of the region had nothing to gain by the victory of either.
-The Leninist position was therefore one of defeatism on both sides.
-For both Arab and Hebrew workers the main enemy was at home.
-The 1956 war was a different matter; in that conflict the working class had a side: with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.
+The logic of capitulation to petty-bourgeois nationalism led much of the left to uncritically support the Arab rulers (the embodiment of the so-called ‘‘Arab Revolution’’) against the Israelis in the wars of 1948, 1956, 1967 and 1973.
+However, a defeat for the Israeli state in the region would have been a great blow to imperialism’s proxy in the region and we should have advocated that.
+The working class had a side in all these wars, for instance with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.

-The foundation of the State if Israel was a victory for imperialism against the Arab masses and the prospect for world revolution.
-Those, like the Shachtmanites who supported this, and those who took a neural stance on this a traitors to the cause of revolutionary socialism and/or are profoundly wrong.
+Palestinians during the surrender of the town of Ramle, in May 1948, The foundation of the State if Israel was a victory for imperialism against the Arab masses and the prospect for world revolution.
+Those, like the Shachtmanites who supported this, and those who took a neutral stance on this a traitors to the cause of revolutionary socialism and/or are profoundly wrong.

 J. V. Stalin, Marxism and the National Question, https://www.marxists.org/reference/archive/stalin/works/1913/03a.htm